2024 U-Haul Truck Rental Review

 For local moves, U-Haul charges $0.99 per mile.
 For long-distance moves, we’ve calculated that U-Haul’s rates average out to about $1.60 per mile.
 This long-distance rate is based on our own pricing research, not any official rate listed by U-Haul.

-If you know beforehand that you need to add more days to your time, you can prepay $40 per day to avoid late fees.7
+If you know beforehand that you need to add more days to your time, you can prepay $40 per day to avoid late fees.

 U-Haul’s cancellation policy

-U-Haul lets you cancel your reservation up to 24 hours prior to pickup without penalty.
+U-Haul lets you cancel your reservation up to 24 hours before pickup without penalty.

 U-Haul certainly isn’t the best moving truck rental company.
 The company’s customer reviews alone prove that.
 However, U-Haul’s rates are nothing to cry about, and the company’s huge selection of services make it a competitive option for any move.
 Additionally, the company’s wide availability means it might be your best choice if it’s your only option in some areas.